coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Prerequisites:** Monk level 20th.

-**Benefit:** The deity's unarmed strikes are treated as a magic slashing weapon with an enhancement bonus of +5 and the keen, lawful, and vorpal qualities.
+**Benefit:** The deity’s unarmed strikes are treated as a magic slashing weapon with an enhancement bonus of +5 and the keen, lawful, and vorpal qualities.
 If the deity chooses, a particular attack can be bludgeoning instead of slashing, but the keen and vorpal qualities do not apply to